Lalu Prasad Yadav: 1990–1997: Lalu Prasad as Chief Minister of Bihar

 In 1990, the Janata Dal came to power in Bihar.
 PM V. P. Singh wanted former chief minister Ram Sundar Das to lead the government, while Chandra Shekhar backed Raghunath Jha.
 To break the deadlock, deputy PM Devi Lal nominated Lalu as the candidate for Chief Minister.
 He was victorious in an internal poll of Janata Dal MLAs and became the chief minister.
 On 23 September 1990, Lalu arrested L. K. Advani at Samastipur during the latter's Ram Rath Yatra to Ayodhya.
 The slogan "Bhurabal saaf karo" (remove upper caste) was reportedly used as a pejorative during Lalu Prasad's first tenure as Chief Minister of Bihar in the early 1990s to call for the wipeout of upper castes.
-The term bhurabal literally translates to "brown hair," but serves as an acronym for Bhumihar, Rajput, Brahmin, and Lala (Kayastha), referring to the four prominent upper castes in the state.
+The term bhurabal literally translates to "brown hair," referencing the predominantly fair-skinned high castes.
+It also serves as an acronym for Bhumihar, Rajput, Brahmin, and Lala (Kayastha), referring to the four prominent upper castes in the state.

 The World Bank lauded his party for its work in the 1990s on the economic front.
 In 1993, Lalu adopted a pro-English policy and pushed for the re-introduction of English as a language in school curriculum, contrary to the angrezi hatao (banish English) policy of then Uttar Pradesh CM Mulayam Singh Yadav.
 The policy of opposition to English was considered an anti-elite policy since both the leaders represented the same social constituents – the backward castes, dalits and minority communities.
 Lalu continued to be Bihar CM.